Black Dashboard

 The Automation process

-In order to use the apps, the workstation must have Python3 installed, (optionally) GIT command tool (for cloning the sources by using the console).
+In order to use the apps, the workstation must have Python3arrow-up-right installed, (optionally) GIT arrow-up-rightcommand tool (for cloning the sources by using the console).
 The build instructions saved in the README files should be enough to see the admin panels up & running in the browser.
 In case of any issues, join us on Discord or open a new issue using Github (we provide support for all generated apps).

 For those that are already familiar with the design or just want to build the apps right away, please access the links: